Nepal Tibet Bhutan Tour

-Later on, we walk beyond the paddy fields and head to the native farms of Chimi Lhakhang.
+Later, we walk beyond the paddy fields and head to Chimi Lhakhang.
 Referred to as the ‘Fertility Temple,’ the shrine is devoted to the “Divine Madman.”
 Also known as the defender of Bhutan, locals believe that visiting this place blesses women with fertility.
 This temple holds great significance to the locals.

-After wonderful hours in Punakha, it’s our time to drive back to Paro.
-About 3 hours of drive to Paro on the winding roads of Bhutan is very pleasing.
-We stop at multiple viewpoints and move slowly.
+After a few beautiful hours in Punakha, it’s time to drive back to Paro.
+About a 3-hour drive to Paro takes us along the winding roads of Bhutan, which will be very enjoyable.
+Taking our time will stop at multiple viewpoints on the way.

 Tips for the day: Pack your water bottle and wear sunglasses and sunscreen.

 Altitude: 2,950 meters

 We wake in the most iconic city of Bhutan, i.e., Paro.
 After a delicious, hearty breakfast in the hotel, we hiked to Taktsang Monastery.
 Also known as Tiger’s Nest, this Monastery lies attached to the cliff.
 Padmasambhava (Second Buddha) flew on the tigress’ back and meditated at the place.
 This Monastery is an important pilgrimage site for Buddhists in Bhutan.

 The 20-minute drive to the trailhead takes us to the base of the Tiger’s Nest.
 Then, we begin the 2 to 3 hours hike to Taktsang Monastery.
 If you want to avoid straining yourself with an uphill walk, hire a pony to carry you to the halfway point.
 Then, it would help if you walked the remaining path on foot.